Skip to content

 Control Register

 The register, which is internal to the 8255 chip, is called the control register.
 The contents of this register are known as the control word.
 The control word specifies the input/output function and modes of various ports of the 8255.
-The control register can be accessed to write a control word when both A0 and A1 are high, as shown in the table above.
+The control register can be accessed to write a control word when both A0 and A1 are high, as shown in the table for Address decoding of 8255.

 To communicate with peripherals through the 8255, three steps are necessary.